CodyNicholson/Backend_Development_Notes/The_Complete_ASP.NET_MVC_5_Course/3_Working_With_Data/seedingTheDatabase.md

 }
 ```

-To run this migration all we need to do is execute the "Update-Database" command after we have included the SQL statments that we want to run.
+To run this migration all we need to do is execute the "Update-Database" command after we have included the SQL statements that we want to run.